Train with Us and Reap These 8 Benefits of Muay Thai And Take Your Fitness to A Whole New Level!

 #3: Improve the Mobility of Your Hips

 Good mobility and flexibility is a crucial part of martial arts and fitness in general.
 Yet many times, even fitness enthusiasts miss out on this vital factor and limit themselves to developing their fitness in only 1 or 2 planes.
 Here’s where the benefits of Muay Thai come in handy.
 Muay Thai training uses a lot of knee movements, resulting in improved hip mobility.
 Such kind of training ensures you work out all three planes of motion, which are necessary both for overall fitness and preventing injuries.

 It is a known fact that a solid balance and stability prevents injuries.
 It is even more critical to have a good balance if you’re into any fitness activity.
 Many Muay Thai strikes involve kicks, and, as you know by now, the practitioners are expected to execute many such consecutive strikes.
 This kind of training drastically improves balance, which is crucial in combat situations and daily life.
 And if you’ve ever suffered an injury due to poor balance, then you probably understand why good balance is one of the top benefits of Muay Thai.

 #5: Massively Strengthen Your Core Muscles

 So now you know that executing those consecutive strikes vastly improves your balance.
 But that is just half the story.
 Apart from just balance, it boosts your endurance by building your core muscles.
 All those strikes with rotational motion, and even the grappling and defence moves, strengthen your core.
 In combat style training, you will, of course, make mistakes, which means taking a few blows.
-This too over time, helps to condition and build your core muscles.
-In this way, with the help of strong core muscles, Muay Thai helps you to not just to pack a solid punch, but, if needed, take one too!
+This, too, over time, helps to condition and build your core muscles.
+In this way, with the help of strong core muscles, Muay Thai helps you not just to pack a solid punch, but, if needed, take one too!

 #6: Hits all the components of fitness